What SD-WAN and The Benefit to Your Business

 Jim’s use case received the most votes from the ONUG board, which was then labeled “SD-WAN” the following conference hosted by JPMorgan Chase.

-This took place in 2014 when Jim’s SD-WAN use case received the majority of the community’s votes yet again, which spearheaded the creation of the ONUG SD-WAN Working Group.
+This took place in 2014 when Jim’s use case received the majority of the community’s votes yet again, which spearheaded the creation of the ONUG SD-WAN Working Group.

 The group published the ONUG Software-Defined WAN Use Case white paper in October 2014.
 It defined the SD-WAN architecture requirements segmented under categories, namely network scalability, efficiency, reliability, integrability, security, and manageability.